The human cost of climate-related disasters is acutely undercounted, new study says

 That's a big jump—and those deaths, Salas says, likely went uncounted in the official death tolls.

 Emergency departments saw significant upticks in admissions for about two weeks following most major disasters.
-They could expect about 1,100 extra people to come through their doors in the first week after an average-sized hurricane, and about 30 additional deaths in the six weeks after a severe storm.
+They could expect about 1,100 extra people to come through their doors in the first week after an average-sized hurricane, and about 30 additional deaths in the first week after a severe storm.

 The study focused on what happened after extreme weather events that cause more than $1 billion in damage every year.
 That's a category that has grown steadily over the past decade, driven in part by climate change which can worsen weather phenomena like hurricanes, severe storms, and floods.
 The U.S. Census Bureau recently estimated 2.5 million Americans were forced from their homes by weather disasters in 2023.
 In that year alone, the costs of damages to homes, roads, and other infrastructure from extreme weather totaled over $90 billion.
 Because health costs aren't folded into that number, it's probably an underestimate, Salas points out.